|Nutrition Facts (per serving)|

 Vegetable oil, or canola or sunflower oil for deep-frying

 Clean the prawns, devein and wash them.
 Leave the tails on.
 Pat them dry.

-Mix the ginger garlic, green chiles, lemon juice, salt, and pepper, and marinate the prawns in this mixture for three to four hours.
+Mix the ginger garlic, green chiles, lime juice, salt, and pepper, and marinate the prawns in this mixture for three to four hours.

 Mix the flour and eggs in a bowl and blend to remove any lumps.

 Mix the breadcrumbs and rawa (semolina) on a flat plate.